mbunkus/simple-rtm/README.md

 This is an interactive "do everything right now" kind of interface to Remember The Milk (RTM).
 Upon start it will query RTM for all of your lists and incomplete tasks and show them.
 Each list can be expanded and collapsed.
 Tasks can be acted upon with single key strokes.
+These key strokes are modeled after RTM's JavaScript based web interface.

 You can mark tasks and act upon multiple tasks at once.
 However, only marked tasks that are currently visible (meaning that the list they